bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 }
 ```

-The `name` and `obj.name` refer to two different attributes.
+The `name` and `obj.name` refer to two different attributes with ids
+"name1" and "name2" respectively.

 An attribute can be flagged:

 ```
     {
-      "key": "nfijh9i38ceSa",
+      "@id": "nfijh9i38ceSa",
       "flags": ["https://someOntology/PII"]
     }
 ```